Friday, April 25, 2014

 All wild penguins live in the Southern Hemisphere, and although they are synonymous with the ice, only two species live on the continent of Antarctica.
 The Galapagos penguin is the only penguin that ever naturally ventures into the Northern Hemisphere on especially long feeding trips.
 Read more here

 Well, we wrote about penguins several times!
-Here some posts: Penguin ; Penguin Emperor ; Research on Penguins with metal trackers ; Penguins found dead in Brazil
+Here some posts: The Penguin ; The Penguin Emperor ; Research on Penguins with metal trackers ; Penguins found dead in Brazil

 We wrote about the awesome animated film Happy Feet, remember ?